By Josiane Joseph

 PS: Happy BLACK HISTORY month.

-About the author: Josiane Joseph is a Haitian-American MD/PhD student at Mayo Clinic.
-She was born in Miami, Florida and earned her B.S. at the University of Florida in 2015.
-During her free time she enjoys movies, writing, attending High Point church, and learning about what makes other individuals unique.
+About the author: Josiane Joseph is a Haitian-American MD-PhD student at Mayo Clinic.
+She was born in Miami, Florida and earned her BS.at the University of Florida.
+During her free time she enjoys movies, writing, attending church, and learning about what makes other individuals unique.
 Josiane values discussions of meaningful issues and looks forward to sharing diverse views with others.